 Work zones can increase the risk of a car accident, even though they are typically marked by signs warning oncoming cars of what’s ahead.

-Work zones are those areas under constructions that cannot typically be fully isolated, such as those you can find on highways.
+Work zones are those areas under construction that cannot typically be fully isolated, such as those you can find on highways.
 Circulation cannot be stopped completely so the construction firm will take other measures to ensure safety.

-But if an accident occurs, who’s liable?
+If an accident occurs, who’s liable?

 What Causes Work Zone Accidents?